abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     This "definition" remains vague enough to encompass the most known variants of the VRP.
 Indeed, not only does the VRP exist in different flavors (capacitated, multi-depots, with time-windows, with pick-up and delivery, ...) but several slightly different definitions exist in the literature.
-In particular, some instances fix - in a way or another - the number of vehicles to be used.
+In particular, some instances fix - in a way or another - the number of vehicles to be used and a total travelled distance limit is imposed on the vehicles.

     In this manual, we will use the definition given by Gilbert Laporte in [Laporte1992]_.
 In this article, a VRP is designed in such a way that